msamij/zig-flow-prototype/zigflowprototype/Readme.md

-# ZigFlow The predefined data processing pipeline.
+# Zig-flow: A Pipeline for datasets processing and for analytics.
 #### This project is the prototype of my FYP.